THE SUTTER BUTTES

 The World's Smallest Mountain Range

-It is fairly obvious that we would not have any hikes if we did not have any guides or BuGs.
+As you know, MMIH would not have any hikes if we did not have guides or BuGs.
 These dedicated volunteers are what make our program work.
-But a lot of these volunteers are over 65-years old.
-Some volunteers (of any age) have compromising health issues.
-Our guides and BuGs have all been vaccinated, and we are going to ask that if anyone wants to come on one of our hikes this fall/winter season, that they be vaccinated too.
-If you are not vaccinated, we ask that you not sign up for our hikes this season, but instead wait for a safer time.
+Some of these volunteers are over the age of 65, and some volunteers (of any age) have compromising-health issues.
+Thankfully, our current guides and BuGs have all been vaccinated, and we are requesting, in turn, that our hikers be vaccinated, too.
+If not vaccinated, we ask that you not sign up for this hiking season, and instead, wait for a safer time.
 Our reasoning is quite simple.
-Some of our guides have said they will not lead hikes with unvaccinated hikers.
-If we do not have any guides, then we do not have any hikes.
+Some of our guides will not lead hikes with unvaccinated hikers.
+And if we do not have guides, then we do not have hikes.

-We will also have a few other changes which will be listed in detail on our website soon.
-We will hike with smaller groups.
-We will ask hikers to keep a respectful distance of six-feet apart when hiking and to wear a mask or face-covering if you cannot.
+Once again, we are asking our hikers to keep a respectful six-feet apart distance when hiking and to wear a mask or face covering (if not possible).
 We want to be able to offer hikes in the Sutter Buttes, and we want them to be as safe as we can make them.
-We know there are differing opinions about the Covid-19 situation, but we must respect our volunteers and do what we can to keep them healthy.
-So please come hike with us if you can and help us keep everyone safe at the same time.
-We ask that you please accept and respect the Middle Mountain Interpretive Hikes way of offering hikes.
-And we ask that you please respect our guides and BuGs.
-Thank you.
+We know there are differing opinions about the COVID-19 situation, but we must respect our volunteers and do what we can to keep them healthy.
+Please accept and respect our Middle Mountain Interpretive Hikes way of offering hikes and our Guides and BuGs.

 Greg Payne, President